gs1/GS1_DigitalLink_Resolver_CE/README.md

 #### Database servers
 This repository includes two extra containers for SQL Server and MongoDB.
 These are included to help you get up and running quickly to experiment and test the service.
-However, you are strongly advised to move to cloud-based versions of these databases, and change the data connection strings as stored below:
+However, you are strongly advised to move to cloud-based versions - especially for SQL server, and change the data connection strings as stored below.
+MongoDB can be left local as long as the volume it stores data on can be made 'permanent'.
 * <b>resolver_data_entry_server</b> stores the required SQL connection resolver_data_entry_server/Dockerfile
 * <b>build_sync_server</b> stores both SQL and MONGO connection strings in build_sync_server/Dockerfile
 * <b>the five resolverN-web-server</b> stores their MONGO (only) string in resolver_web_server/Dockerfile